Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Experimental Validation

+To account for stochasticity, each evaluation reports the median objective and measures over four repetitions of a 500-timestep gameplay episode, where the agent interacts with the environment. \apref{app:algos} contains other hyperparameter values of \planqd{} and Random Batch.

-\emph{We test two hypotheses with QD experiments:} \\ \textbf{H2:} Behavioral trends exhibited by \planqd{}'s agents will match those observed in the user study between ``with communication'' and ``without communication'' conditions, as we explicitly diversify over the same measures along which human teams show variation. \\ \textbf{H3:} \planqd{} will have greater archive coverage (i.e., capture more diverse behaviors) compared to Random Mutation, due to its iterative improvement of prompts.
+We test the following hypothesis with QD experiments (\textbf{H2}): \emph{\planqd{} will have greater archive coverage (i.e., capture more diverse behaviors) compared to Random Batch, due to its iterative improvement of prompts.}